-If you’re lucky, you’ve run into Dr. Elizabeth Lindsey around town and talked food, travel, art, South Carolina roots, kids … and possibly gut health!
-We caught up with Elizabeth, a gastroenterologist, and asked her some health questions and fun questions, as well.
-She recently joined Saint Thomas Medical Partners – Gastroenterology with offices in Nashville and Lebanon.
-And as you’ll see today, she’s a total delight and someone we love having as part of our Nashville community.
+If you’re lucky, you’ve run into Dr. Elizabeth Lindsey of Gastrointestinal Health, around town and talked food, travel, art, South Carolina roots, kids … and possibly gut health!
+We caught up with Elizabeth, a gastroenterologist, and asked her some health questions and fun questions.
+As you’ll see today, she’s a total delight and someone we love having as part of our Nashville community.

 We keep reading about how so much of our health starts in our gut.
 As a gastroenterologist, what exactly does this mean?

 That is definitely a question we could take in so many directions — I think dissertations and textbooks have been written about this question!